-ELECTRONIC DEVICES, SPORTS CARDS AND

-OTHER PLAY ITEMS (Reprinted from CLSD Board Policy # 237)
+ELECTRONIC DEVICES, SPORTS CARDS AND OTHER PLAY ITEMS (Reprinted from CLSD Board Policy # 237)

-Under no circumstances are Bluetooth/corded speakers, laser pens, sports cards, or play items (toys) of any kind permitted to be used during the school day.
+Under no circumstances are handheld video game systems, personal speakers, laser pens, sports cards, or play items (toys) of any kind permitted to be used during the school day.
 Students are strongly advised not to bring these items to school due to the possibility of theft.
 If this should occur, the school will not be responsible for investigating or retrieving stolen items.
 Items of this kind used by students during the school day will be confiscated.